gallantlab/himalaya/README.rst

    <h1>Himalaya: Multiple-target linear models</h1>

 ``Himalaya`` implements machine learning linear models in Python, focusing on computational efficiency for large numbers of targets.
+It is stable (with particular care for backward compatibility) and open for public use (give it a star!).

 |Github| |Python| |License|